 We stopped to watch a bunny bounce effortlessly in and out of the hedge. hesitating for a moment before biting down on thick tufts of grass.

-I removed my socks and stepped down from the wooden porch into the rough, mid-day soil, looking at stacks of locust from winter and the rows of tomatoes and corn planted this spring.
+I removed my socks and stepped down from the wooden porch into the rough, mid-day soil, looking at stacks of locust from winter and rows of tomatoes and corn planted in spring.